rotki/rotki/docs/api.rst

 .. http:patch:: /api/(version)/balances/fiat/

    Doing a PATCH on the FIAT balances endpoint will edit the FIAT balances of the given currencies for the currently logged in user.
 If the balance for an asset is set to 0 then that asset is removed from the database.
+Negative balance is an error.

    **Example Request**: